 Session Descriptions Academic Standards Common Core ELA Common Core Math Session One: All Kinds of Families The students discover how families are alike and different and how they can work together to create a strong economy for the neighborhood.
-Objectives: Students will: Begin to understand the similarities and differences between families Recognize the importance of businesses in neighborhoods IPS 1. compare similarities and differences Reading Literature RI.1.1 RI.1.3-4 RI.1.7,9,10 Reading Foundations RF.1.1-4 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4-5 Language L.1.1-2 L.1.4 Mathematical Practices 8 Session Two: Money for Needs and Wants Students become aware that all families need food, clothing, and shelter to live and must earn money to pay for these needs.
-Objectives: Students will: • Describe the difference between needs and wants • Explain that families must earn money for the things they need and want SS1E1 Identify goods that people make and services that people provide for each other.
-SS1E2 Explain that scarcity is when unlimited wants are greater than limited resources.
-IPS 1. compare similarities and differences IPS 5. identify main idea, detail, sequence of events, and cause and effect in a social studies context Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Reading Foundations RF.1.1-4 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1 L.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 4-5 7-8 Session Three: Businesses All Around the Neighborhood Students learn how the needs and wants of people in a neighborhood create an opportunity for entrepreneurs to start businesses.
-Objectives: Students will: • Define entrepreneur, goods, and services • Interpret map symbols • Identify the goods or services businesses provide SS1E1 Identify goods that people make and services that people provide for each other.SS1E4 Explain that people earn income by working and that they must make choices about how much to save and spend.MGS 1. use a compass rose to identify cardinal directions MGS 6. use map key/legend to acquire information from historical, physical, political, resource, product, and economic maps Reading Foundations RF.1.1-4 Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1-2 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 5-8
+Objectives: Students will: Begin to understand the similarities and differences between families Recognize the importance of businesses in neighborhoods Social Studies 1 Unit 3 Trade Students will analyze trade by identifying goods and services that are provided by a school and local businesses, identifying barter as a form of trade, explaining that people benefit when they trade voluntarily and describing times when they have traded, the goods or services that were exchanged, and the benefit they got from the trade.
+Reading Literature RI.1.1 RI.1.3-4 RI.1.7,9,10 Reading Foundations RF.1.1-4 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4-5 Language L.1.1-2 L.1.4 Mathematical Practices 8 Session Two: Money for Needs and Wants Students become aware that all families need food, clothing, and shelter to live and must earn money to pay for these needs.
+Objectives: Students will: Describe the difference between needs and wants Explain that families must earn money for the things they need and want Social Studies 1 Unit 3 Decision Making Students will analyze decision making by determining that people make choices because of limited resources, identifying that incentives influence the choices we make, explaining that the consequences of choices lie in the future and identifying trade-offs as the options that people give up when they make a choice.
+Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Reading Foundations RF.1.1-4 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1 L.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 4-5 7-8 Session Three: Businesses All Around the Neighborhood Students learn how the needs and wants of people in a neighborhood create an opportunity for entrepreneurs to start businesses.
+Objectives: Students will: Define entrepreneur, goods, and services Interpret map symbols Identify the goods or services businesses provide Social Studies 1 Unit 3 Trade Students will analyze trade by identifying goods and services that are provided by a school and local businesses, identifying barter as a form of trade, explaining that people benefit when they trade voluntarily and describing times when they have traded, the goods or services that were exchanged, and the benefit they got from the trade.
+Reading Foundations RF.1.1-4 Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 5-8